lasnab/qa-quickfill/README.md

    - Click on the extension icon to open the popup.
    - Select the desired account and click "Autofill" to populate login credentials.

-## Contributing

-Feel free to contribute to the development of QA QuickFill.
-Fork the repository, make your changes, and submit a pull request.

-## Issues

-If you encounter any issues or have suggestions for improvement, please create an issue on the GitHub repository.

-## License

-This project is licensed under the [MIT License](LICENSE).

----

 _Happy Testing!_